Or the Strange and Ironical Case of Functional Living.

 It tolls for thee.

 Whenever anyone poses a management problem, a family challenge, or a community dilemma, I no longer count on franglais to deflect what I used to consider a fruitless imponderable.
-Instead, the philosophy meter in my mind calls on Donne’s first draft of For Whom the Bell Tolls, written several weeks earlier than four hundred years ago.
+Instead, the philosophy meter in my mind calls on Donne’s first draft of For Whom the Bell Tolls, written only a handful of weeks earlier than four hundred years ago.
 Call it archaeology.
 Or narcissism.
 A call to empathy.
 Or just dropping a new bomb on an old and uncritically assimilated worldview about the many and the few.
 But in such moments, here’s where Donne takes me.
 (Your personal mileage may vary.)

 No man is an island, entire of itself.